My Cousin Vinny

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This demonstrates the protagonist's commitment to Vinny makes his disastrous first appearance in court, showing up in a leather jacket and being held in contempt by Judge Haller.
 Despite his incompetence, he commits to defending the boys and enters the legal battle., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Vinny successfully cross-examines the first witness (the old woman with thick glasses) and destroys her credibility, proving she couldn't have seen what she claimed.
+Notably, this crucial beat Vinny successfully cross-examines the first witness (the old woman with thick glasses) and destroys her credibility, proving she couldn't have seen what she claimed.
 This is his first real victory, giving false hope that he can win., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Judge Haller, impressed by Vinny's honesty and courtroom skills, allows him to continue.
 Vinny realizes he must trust Mona Lisa's automotive expertise and synthesize his street-smart cross-examination skills with technical knowledge to win., demonstrating the transformation achieved throughout the journey.